 Additionally, the Princess Ljubica’s Residence is only a short walk from the main pedestrian area.
 The entrance is only 200 dinars and you can see everything in an hour or so.
 Visiting this interesting museum is an ideal way to spend some of your time.

-Afterwards, you can carry on with the sightseeing tour and other activities that you planned during your stay in the exciting Serbian capital!
+Afterwards, you can carry on with the sightseeing tour and other activities that you planned for your stay in the exciting Serbian capital!